AWS-First-Cloud-Journey/000011-AWSCLI/content/_index.md

 ---
-title : "Getting Started with the AWS CLI" date : "`r Sys.Date()`" weight : 1
+title: "Getting Started with the AWS CLI"
+date: "`r Sys.Date()`"
+weight: 1
-chapter : false
+chapter: false
 ---

 # Getting Started with the AWS CLI

-#### Overview
+## Overview

-In this exercise, you will learn about the AWS CLI and how to use it to interact with AWS services.
+In this guide, you will learn how to get started with the AWS CLI and use it to interact with AWS services.

-#### AWS CLI
+## AWS CLI Overview

 The AWS Command Line Interface (AWS CLI) is an open-source tool that enables you to interact with AWS services using command-line shell commands.
-With a straightforward setup process, the AWS CLI empowers you to execute commands that provide the same functionality as the AWS Management Console in your browser.
+The AWS CLI provides the same functionality as the AWS Management Console but allows for automation and scripting.

-#### Supported Command Windows
+### Supported Command Line Interfaces

-- **Linux Shells**: Utilize popular command window programs such as bash, zsh, and tcsh to run commands on Linux or macOS.
+- **Linux and macOS**: You can use shells like `bash`, `zsh`, or `tcsh` to run AWS CLI commands.
-- **Windows Command Line**: On Windows, run commands in the Windows command prompt (command prompt) or PowerShell.
+- **Windows**: The AWS CLI can be run in Command Prompt or PowerShell.
-- **Remote Access**: Execute commands on an Amazon Elastic Compute Cloud (Amazon EC2) virtual machine through command windows like PuTTY, SSH, or AWS Systems Manager.
+- **Remote Access**: You can also run AWS CLI commands on Amazon EC2 instances through tools like PuTTY, SSH, or AWS Systems Manager.

-All administrative, management, and resource access tasks within the AWS Management Console are accessible via the AWS API and CLI.
-Any new AWS features and services are promptly available on the AWS Management Console through the API and CLI upon launch or within 180 days.

-The AWS CLI provides direct access to the public APIs of AWS services.
-You can explore the capabilities of an AWS service, develop shell scripts to manage your resources, and even utilize higher-level commands that simplify the use of services with complex APIs.

-#### Profile
+The AWS CLI allows you to perform administrative and resource management tasks on AWS, offering direct access to AWS services' public APIs.
+The CLI is updated as AWS releases new features and services, often within 180 days of launch.

+### AWS CLI Profiles

-A profile is a collection of settings and identifiers that grant access to the commands within the AWS CLI.
-By default, the AWS CLI uses the default profile.
-Additionally, you can create multiple other profiles known as private profiles using the `--profile` parameter.
+Profiles are collections of settings that the AWS CLI uses to execute commands.
+By default, the AWS CLI uses the **default** profile, but you can define multiple custom profiles.

-- AWS CLI stores profile information in configuration and credentials files.
-You can also create extra profiles by directly adding settings to these files.
+- Profile settings are stored in configuration and credentials files.
-- You can specify a particular profile for the AWS CLI to execute commands using the `--profile` parameter.
-Alternatively, you can set a profile in the `AWS_PROFILE` environment variable to replace the default profile for a specific session.
+- To specify a profile for a command, use the `--profile` parameter or set the `AWS_PROFILE` environment variable to switch profiles for the current session.

-#### Basics of Configuration
+## AWS CLI Configuration

-We will use the `aws configure` command, which is the quickest method to set up the AWS CLI.
-The command prompt will prompt you for four pieces of information:
+You can configure the AWS CLI using the `aws configure` command.
+This command will prompt you for four pieces of information:

-  - Access Key ID
+1. **AWS Access Key ID**
-  - Secret Access Key
+2. **AWS Secret Access Key**
-  - AWS Region
-  - Output Format (Export Format)
+3. **Default region name**
+4. **Default output format**

-#### Access Key ID and Secret Access Key
+### AWS Access Key ID and Secret Access Key

-The access key comprises the access key ID and secret access key.
-It is utilized to sign application requests sent to AWS.
+Your AWS access keys consist of the **Access Key ID** and **Secret Access Key**.
+These are used to authenticate and sign requests made to AWS.

-#### Region
+### Default Region

-The default region name specifies the AWS Region where server requests are sent by default.
-This is usually the region closest to you, but it can be any region.
-For instance, you can input `us-west-2` to use US West (Oregon).
-This default region will be used for all future requests unless you specify otherwise.
+The **default region** is where the AWS CLI will send requests unless a region is explicitly specified in a command.
+You should select the region closest to your infrastructure or where most of your AWS services reside, e.g., `us-west-2` for the US West (Oregon) region.

-#### Output Format
+### Output Format

-The default output format defines how the returned results are formatted.
-The type can be any value from the list below.
-If you don't specify an output format, JSON is used by default.
+The **default output format** determines how the results of AWS CLI commands are displayed.
+The available formats are:

-- **json**: Results are formatted as a JSON string.
+- **json**: Outputs results in JSON format (default).
-- **yaml**: Results are formatted as a YAML string.
-(Only available in AWS CLI v2.)
+- **yaml**: Outputs results in YAML format (only available in AWS CLI v2).
-- **yaml-stream**: Results are streamed and formatted as YAML.
-Streams enable faster processing of large data types.
-(Only available in AWS CLI version 2.)
+- **yaml-stream**: Streams large datasets in YAML format for faster processing (only available in AWS CLI v2).
-- **text**: Results are formatted as multiple lines of tab-separated string values.
-This format can be useful for passing output to tools like `grep`, `sed`, or `awk`.
+- **text**: Outputs tab-delimited text, useful for parsing with tools like `grep`, `sed`, or `awk`.
-- **table**: Results are formatted as a table using `+` and `-` characters to create cell borders.
-This format is "human-friendly" and easier to read compared to other formats, though not as programmatically efficient.
+- **table**: Displays results in a human-readable table format.

+## Conclusion

+The AWS CLI is a powerful tool that can simplify AWS management through scripting and automation.
+Configuring the CLI properly allows you to efficiently manage AWS resources from your command line environment.